chris373/pynikki/README.md

-# Shaberou
+# Pynikki

-Shaberou is a static page generator focused on helping you easily create a blog using jinja2 templates.
-Shaberou will handle pagination automatically, with no extra plugins to configure.
+pynikki is a static page generator focused on helping you easily create a blog using jinja2 templates. pynikki will handle pagination automatically, with no extra plugins to configure.

 Installation
 ---------------